alexandersumer/Baobab/README.md

 - Go to the functions folder: `cd functions`
 - Run: `npm install` (if you haven't done so already)
 - Go back to backend folder:cd `cd ..`
-- Deploy functions: `firebase deploy --only functions`
+- Deploy functions: `firebase deploy`

 if not all functions are deployed successfully in one go (happens because of slow internet) firebase will ask you to run another command to deploy only the functions that failed to deploy.